martin199530/Martin/README.md

-# Martin Tsague Kifack - Cybersecurity Analyst (SOC & OT)
+# Martin Tsague Kifack - Cybersecurity Analyst

 Hi!
 I’m a results-driven Cybersecurity Analyst with 5+ years of experience across security operations, compliance frameworks, and risk management.
 Skilled in building SIEM content, leading end-to-end incident response, and aligning controls with SOC 2, PCI-DSS, ISO 27001, NIST CSF, CIS Controls, PIPEDA, and Quebec Law 25.
 Proven record of reducing MTTR by 40%, remediating 85% of critical vulnerabilities, and achieving zero audit non-conformities.
 Adept at partnering with engineering, product, and IT teams to harden applications, conduct vendor risk reviews, and drive continuous compliance.